1950 South Korean legislative election

-Legislative elections were held in South Korea on 30 May 1950.
-The elections resulted in a tie between the Democratic Nationalist Party and the Korea Nationalist Party, which both won 24 seats,although a majority of the 210 seats were won by independents.
+Legislative elections were held in South Korea on 30 May 1950, less than a month before the invasion of the country by North Korea.
+The elections resulted in a tie between the Democratic Nationalist Party and the Korea Nationalist Party, which both won 24 seats, although a majority of the 210 seats were won by independents.
 Voter turnout was 92%.

+These were the first elections to be held after South Korea declared its independence two years prior.